-This allows the user to configure up to 10 'reports' for output to the chart as a result of job action.
+This allows the user to configure up to 10 'reports' for output to the chart or for printing by an ASCII printer (option) as a result of job action.
 Figure 4.3.20a shows a typical configuration page, accessed from the CONFIG button 'Reports' item.